 The passage may very well have stated something about the study belonging to Eliza's grandmother.
 It may also have stated that Eliza reads nonfiction books there.
 But did it say she only reads nonfiction books?
 Or did it say she prefers to read -- or sometimes reads -- nonfiction books?
 In these cases, a later answer might be more appropriate: Eliza often reads nonfiction books in her grandmother's study.

 What the Reading test on the ACT boils down to is remembering that the answers are right there and waiting for you in the passage itself.
 When in doubt, refer back to it.
-You can also use guides like our Cracking the ACT to get more in-depth details on each of the sections of the test and how to tackle them with confidence.
+You can also use guides like our ACT Prep to get more in-depth details on each of the sections of the test and how to tackle them with confidence.

 Unless you're down to the wire on time (and with proper ACT prep and pacing, you shouldn't have that issue) there's no reason you'd have to guess on most of this section.
 If you're going to spend time on a question, you don't want to be going with what sounds right when you can look back and find what is right.